Robotech: Love Live Alive: Background

 First revealed in late 2011 in the final minutes of Carl Macek's Robotech Universe, a documentary on the making of Robotech dedicated to the then-recent passing of Macek, Robotech: Love Live Alive was planned as an adaptation of the 1985 Genesis Climber MOSPEADA OVA, Love Live Alive, incorporating some brand new animation.

 Release

 The film was initially released in the United States as part of a 2-movie collection with Robotech: The Shadow Chronicles on July 23, 2013 by Lionsgate Home Entertainment.
 That same year, Lionsgate also included the film on its Robotech: The Complete Set 20-disc collection, which included the original Japanese language OVA, a supplemental documentary title The Making of Love, Live, Alive, as well as deleted scenes with commentary.
 It was released as a standalone DVD in Australia on August 1, 2013 by Beyond Home Entertainment.
 It was released in the U.K. on January 27, 2014 by Revelation Films.

 The film has not been re-released since 2014, and has never been made officially available for streaming.
+As of January 25, 2021, it was removed from Harmony Gold's publicly viewable catalog of films and TV series.